-As for the pricing, the real cost is the oranges – you’ll just be adding in pennies for the vinaigrette portion of the salad.
+As for the pricing, the real cost is the oranges and the oil.
+The rest of the ingredients are just pennies.

 - Poppy seeds, optional